Dcohen52/JsonToPython/README.md

 # Changelog
-The changelog provides an overview of notable updates and improvements made to the `JsonToPython` library throughout its development.
+The changelog provides an overview of notable updates and improvements made to the PJHarpy library throughout its development.
 Users can refer to this section to stay informed about new features, bug fixes, and performance enhancements.

 ## [Unreleased - Version 0.0.3-dev] - 04.05.2023
 ### Added - JSON to Python class
 * Basic functionality for converting Python code into a JSON representation of its abstract syntax tree (AST).
 * Support for various Python constructs, including variables, functions, if-else statements, while and for loops, return statements, and list comprehensions.

+### Changed - Python to JSON class
+* Bug fixes.
+* Enhanced performance.

 ## [Unreleased - Version 0.0.2-dev] - 02.05.2023
 ### Changed